Updated: June 22, 2026

 Google Drive or Dropbox: Organized by project, date, or format to keep reusable assets accessible

-Using these tools within a structured system, like a content calendar or publishing workflow, can cut down on time wasted trying to locate files or remember what’s already been posted.
+Using these tools within a structured system (like a content calendar or publishing workflow) can keep you from wasting time trying to find files or remember what’s already been posted.

 Limitations and Considerations